-The Rupshu region in the southeast of Ladakh is the western fringe of the Chang Tang, a vast plateau that spreads hundreds of kilometers across Tibet.
+The Rupshu region in the southeast of Ladakh is the western fringe of the Chang Tang, a vast plateau that spreads hundreds of kilometres across Tibet.

 Himalaya trekking experience for experienced hikers

-Go through one pass above 5000 meters, rare for Ladakh, which literally means land of high passes.
+Go through one pass above 5000 meters, rare for Ladakh, which means land of high passes.
 There are many villages and campsites along the way, which makes it convenient for a camping trek.
 The only day of high-altitude trekking takes place when you go over Shingo La (5091 m).
-It is better to start from the Ladakh side as it gives you ample time to acclimatize to the altitude.
+Therefore, it is better to start from the Ladakh side as it gives you ample time to acclimatize to the altitude.